 If you tend to drop your phone a lot, don’t want to use a case, and don’t care for the most premium cameras, then the XCover 6 Pro is a dependable daily driver.
 If that’s enough for you and you aren’t planning to upgrade your phone for a while, I can see the XCover 6 Pro lasting for several years without hardware breakage or performance slow-down, backed by extensive software support.

-On the other hand, if you need something more durable for extreme working conditions, and don’t care about how your phone looks or performs, then you might want to check out the sturdiest options on our best rugged phones list.
+On the other hand, if you need something more durable for extreme working conditions and don’t care about how your phone looks or performs, you might want to check out the sturdiest options on our best rugged phones list.

 Top Samsung Galaxy XCover 6 Pro questions and answers